Become a Certified Nail Technician: Certification and Career Info

 Learn how to become a nail technician.
 Research the education and career requirements, licensure information and experience required for starting a career as a nail technician.

-Nail technicians work in spas, nail salons and cosmetology centers to beautify and shape client's nails.
-In addition to manicures and pedicures, nail technicians may also provide additional services, including hand and foot massages.
-Manicuring and pedicuring services involve cutting, shaping, polishing and painting nails.
-A great deal of sitting is involved, and protection like masks and gloves must often be worn due to working with chemicals.
+Nail technicians work in spas, nail salons and cosmetology centers to beautify and shape clients' nails.
+In addition to manicures and pedicures, nail technicians may also provide such services as hand and foot massages.
+Manicure and pedicure services involve cutting, shaping, polishing and painting nails.
+A great deal of sitting is involved, and masks and gloves must often be worn while working with chemicals.

 |Degree Level||No degree is required, but a certificate from a cosmetology school is required|